itrond/stockDolphin/README.md

 stockDolphin
 ============

-As the dolphins about chess moves, not the fish(the don't have a clue)
+**Ask the dolphins about chess moves, not the fish(the don't have a clue)**

 Send the fen-string and the time they can think about it, and they send you suggested moves back!

 usage:

-POST {  "fen": "the fen string goes here", // the fen string, describing the situation on the chess board
+POST suggestmoves

-        "maxTime": 5000 // milliseconds the dolpins can crank out move suggestions (in milliseconds) }
+      {  "fen": "the fen string goes here", // the fen string, describing the situation on the chess board "maxTime": 5000 // milliseconds the dolpins can crank out move suggestions (in milliseconds) }